How Landscapers Can Dominate Google Maps in Competitive Suburbs

 The Bottom Line

 Google Maps is where most landscaping jobs start.
-If you are not in the top three results for your key suburbs, you are invisible to the highest-intent customers in your market.
+If you're not in the top three results for your key suburbs, you're invisible to the highest-intent customers in your market.

-The businesses that dominate are not necessarily the best landscapers — they are the ones with the most consistent systems for photos, reviews, and profile activity.
+The businesses that dominate aren't necessarily the best landscapers — they're the ones with the most consistent systems for photos, reviews, and profile activity.
 Those systems can be automated.

-Start building your Google Maps dominance today with Kabooyaa.
+Start building your Google Maps dominance today with Kabooyaa's automated review system.
 Visit kabooyaa.com.au.